tjuho/Frisbeegolf-points-counter/README.md

 ## Installing and running the app locally

 Node.js is required to run the app.

-Clone the repository and run npm install in each of the directories: backend, frontend and reactnative.
+Clone the repository

+Run npm install in each of the directories: backend, frontend and reactnative.

 The backend is run in its folder with: npm run watch